-The Loner Property is located in Pershing County, 35 km south of Winnemucca and cover a series of shafts, adits, trenches and open stopes driven on quartz veins in host granitic rocks near Washoke Canyon.
+The Loner Property is located in Pershing County, 35 km south of Winnemucca and covers a series of shafts, adits, trenches and open stopes driven on quartz veins in host granitic rocks near Washoke Canyon.

-The Loner Property is underlain by Jurassic granodiorite and locally overlain by roof pendants of older metamorphosed andesite and argillites.
+The Loner Property is underlain by Jurassic granodiorite and small roof pendants of older metamorphosed andesite and argillites.
 At the principle showings, the granodiorite is cut by a series of WNW to NW striking, NE dipping quartz-adularia-clay veins from 0.5 to 2.0 m wide.
 In the southeastern portion of the claims, the veins contain trace to weakly disseminated sulphides whereas to the northwest, another vein system contains heavy concentrations of arsenical marcasite and pyrite.
-With the exception of the shaft dump mineralization at the northwest showing, all other vein material recovered is heavily oxidized to black, orange and yellow wad.
+With the exception of the shaft dump mineralization at the northwest showing, all other recovered vein material recovered is heavily oxidized to black, orange and yellow wad.
 The exposed mineralization is notably high grade; 6 of 8 samples recovered from the workings during reconnaissance returned assays greater than 6.0 g/t Au.
 Best grab sample results were 16.60 g/t Au from a select waste dump specimen and the best channel sample returned 1.83 m @ 25.7 g/t Au from the brow of an adit in the main mine workings.
 Mineralized specimens also returned high values of arsenic (to 4240 ppm As) and anomalous values of phosphorus (to 1020 ppm P).

-Silver Range intents to conduct high frequency electromagnetic field surveys and soil geochemical surveys on the property to define and extend the known mineralization.
+Silver Range intents to conduct high frequency electromagnetic field surveys and additional soil geochemical surveys on the property to define and extend the known mineralization.
 This would be followed by trenching to define drill targets.